ROE R. Cross Distinguished Professor

 Schrock learned Cantonese while teaching in Hong Kong and studied standard Chinese for his doctoral foreign language skill at K.U.
 He continues to travel and lecture each summer at Chinese normal universities in cooperation with their efforts to modernize science education and move away from the teach-to-the-test system.

-He is also editor of the Kansas School Naturalist, the Kansas Biology Teacher, the English editor of the Chinese entomology journal Entomotaxonomia, and associate editor of the Journal of the Kansas Entomological Society.
+He is also editor of the Kansas School Naturalist, the Kansas Biology Teacher, and the English editor of the Chinese entomology journal Entomotaxonomia.

 And while Schrock is a stern advocate when it comes to educational issues, he always seems to remain approachable and interested in his students.
 His students frequently comment about his teaching abilities, giving high marks.